Mississippi Long-Term Care Insurance Costs & Options

 • Learn more about Short-Term Care Insurance >

 This Mississippi law allows for taxpayers to get a tax credit of 25% of the premium or $500 of “the premium costs paid during the taxable year for a qualified long-term care insurance policy.”
-This is a State of Mississippi tax credit and not a federal tax credit.
+This is a State of Mississippi tax credit and not a federal tax credit initiated in 2007 to encourage residents to buy LTC insurance (Senate Bill No 2237).6

 Mississippi Long-Term Care Partnership